Mako templates

 Example: conside that the current rendered page is test/foo/bar.html.
 Then

-.
+"${rootpath}" is "../../".
 So you can access your main index.html

-file by "${rootpath}index.html
+file by "${rootpath}index.html".

 ${description}

-" text from your page.
+That's the "description:" text from your page.
 You

 can use this in meta tags in your HTML header.